FISH / new pets

 - They can grow up to 6 inches long

-- They live on land, not in water
+- They live on land, not in water, but do require water & moisture in order to replenish shell water

 - Hermit crabs can be handled, but will pinch if threatened or scared